Iteration of some topologically hyperbolic maps in the family $ \lambda+z+\tan z$: Introduction

 The study of the dynamics of specific functions have been immensely useful, not only for predicting results for a class of functions containing them but also often provides clues for their proofs.
 The first general transcendental meromorphic map subjected to a systematic investigation from a dynamical point of view is probably $z \mapsto \lambda\tan z$ for $\lambda \in \mathbb{C}$, which has only two singular values (in fact asymptotic values)~ \cite{keen-kot}.
 Later on, Sajid and Kapoor undertook the study of other maps including some with infinitely many singular values, namely $\lambda \frac{\sinh^2 z}{z^4}$ and $\lambda \frac{\sinh z}{z^2}$ ~\cite{sajid3, sajid4}.
 However, all these maps are in the Eremenko-Lyubich class.
 Nayak and Prasad investigated some meromorphic maps with an unbounded set of singular values, namely $z \mapsto \lambda\frac{z^m}{\sinh^mz}$ for real $\lambda$ and the non-existence of Baker domain and wandering domain is established among other results in~\cite{nayakmgp} .

-The function $f_\lambda$ considered in this article has an unbounded set of singular values.
-This is one of the motivation for studying the dynamics of these functions.
-A transcendental meromorphic map $f$ is said to be topologically hyperbolic if $P(f)\cap \mathcal{J}(f)\cap \mathbb{C}=\emptyset$.
+A meromorphic map $f$ is said to be topologically hyperbolic if where $d$ is the Euclidean distance between two sets.
+For two subsets $A,B$ of $\mathbb{C}$, $d(A,B)$ is defined as the $\inf_{ a\in A, b \in B} |a-b|$.
+The point at $\infty$ is allowed to be in $S(f)$ for topologically hyperbolic maps.
+All the finite points of the Julia set are uniformly away from the post-singular set.
 This article deals with $f_\lambda$ that are topologically hyperbolic.

 For real $\lambda$, the Fatou set of $f_\lambda$ is the union of two completely invariant Baker domains.
 To see it, note that $\Im(f_\lambda(z))>0$ (or $<0$) if and only if $\Im(z)>0$ (or $<0$ respectively) for all $\lambda \in \mathbb{R}$.
-Therefore, the upper half plane and the lower half plane are the two completely invariant Fatou components of $f_\lambda$, by the Fundamental Normality Test (Lemma~\ref{FNT}).
-Since all the fixed points of $f_\lambda$ are real and repelling, none of the Fatou components is either an attracting domain or a parabolic domain.
+Therefore, the upper half-plane and the lower half-plane are the two completely invariant Fatou components of $f_\lambda$, by the Fundamental Normality Test (Lemma~\ref{FNT}).
+Since all the fixed points of $f_\lambda$ are real and repelling, none of these Fatou components is an attracting domain or a parabolic domain.
 A completely invariant Fatou component cannot be a rotational domain and this gives that both the Fatou components are Baker domains.
 Clearly, the extended real line $\mathbb{R} \cup \{\infty\}$ is the Julia set.

 The functions $f_\lambda$ and $f_{-\lambda}$ are conformally conjugate via $z \mapsto -z$, i.e.,$-f_{-\lambda}(-z)=-(-\lambda-z-\tan(z))=f_{\lambda}(z)$.
 This means that $-f_{-\lambda}^n (-z)=f_{\lambda}^n (z)$ for all $n$ and the dynamical behaviour (the Fatou and the Julia set) of $f_\lambda$ is essentially the same as that of $f_{-\lambda}$.
 In view of this, now onwards, we assume $\Im(\lambda) > 0$.